Skip to main content

 8. To support, and where appropriate affiliate to, other organisations which share the objects of the Group.

-The Group affiliated to Ramblers in December 2017.
+The Group has been affiliated to the Ramblers Association since December 2017.

 A copy of the Group’s constitution and rules is here The Group’s data protection policy is here: FFG Data Protection Policy May 2018[1]

-about1The Group has taken a keen interest in Natural England’s work to devise a route for the English coastal path through Faversham and around Faversham Creek.
-It has also successfully led the campaign for a Creek-side footpath at Faversham Reach and Waterside Close.
+about1The Group has taken a keen interest in Natural England’s work to devise a route for the King Charles III English coastal path through Faversham and around the close perimeter of Faversham Creek.
+This includes the new housing schemes on the east side of the Creek from Posillipos’s Restaurant through to Standard Quay.
+We have also successfully led the campaign for a Creek-side footpath at Faversham Reach and Waterside Close and the re-routing of KCC PROW footpath ZF1 at Oare Creek.

 The Group’s elected Executive Committee comprises: